Camp David: Practice golf facility

 To be able to play his favorite sport, President Eisenhower had golf course architect Robert Trent Jones design a practice golf facility at Camp David.
 Around 1954, Jones built one golf hole—a par 3—with four different tees; Eisenhower added a 250 yard driving range near the helicopter landing zone.

 Security incidents

-On July 2, 2011, a F-15 intercepted a civilian aircraft approximately 10 km from Camp David, when President Obama was in the residence.
+On July 2, 2011, an F-15 intercepted a civilian aircraft approximately 10 km from Camp David, when President Obama was in the residence.
 The two-seater, which was out of radio communication, was escorted to nearby Hagerstown, Maryland, without incident.

-On July 10, 2011, a F-15 intercepted another small plane near Camp David when Obama was again in the residence; a total of three were intercepted that weekend.
+On July 10, 2011, an F-15 intercepted another small plane near Camp David when Obama was again in the residence; a total of three were intercepted that weekend.